-This area will be an introduction to human disease and will focus on the fundamental principles of homeostatic mechanisms.
-The student will explore how alterations in homeostatic mechanisms will disrupt the human body.
-Mechanisms of disease will be studied by systems and will be examined for the effect that they produce on the structure and function of the body.
-Common diseases will be used to illustrate concepts.
-P- BIOL1001 Anatomy and Physiology - Introductory Concepts and P- BIOL1002 Anatomy and Physiology: Advanced Concepts and C- DENT2018 Dental Hygiene Clinical - Intermediate
+Students are introduced to human disease and the fundamental principles of homeostatic mechanisms.
+Students explore how alterations in homeostatic mechanisms disrupt the human body.
+Mechanisms of disease are studied by systems and examined for the effect that they produce on the structure and function of the body.
+Concepts are illustrated by common diseases.

+(P- BIOL1001 Anatomy and Physiology - Introductory Concepts and P- BIOL1002 Anatomy and Physiology: Advanced Concepts and C- DENT2018 Dental Hygiene Clinical -Intermediate) or P- BIOL1036 Human Health Systems and Biochemistry

 BUSI3007 Business Principles for the Regulated Professional 42.0 Hours In today's economic reality, many health care professionals will find themselves either self-employed, or employed on a part-time basis or on a contract by a small business.
 Students in this course will learn about their rights and responsibilities under various forms of employment.
 Students will also be exposed to the basic business concepts for establishing and operating a successful small business in their chosen health care field, and under the guidelines provided by the appropriate College and/or regulatory agency.
+Note: all requisites appearing below are "or", not prerequisites and concurrent requisites as displayed.

-(P- MASG3005 Massage Theory and Practice 5 or P- DENT1047 Introduction to the Dental Hygiene Profession or P- DENT1045 Introduction to the Dental Hygiene Profession or C- OPTI1013 Basic Eyeglass Dispensing Theory or P- ALTM1000 Foundations of Traditional Chinese Medicine)
+(P- MASG3005 Massage Theory and Practice 5 or P- DENT1047 Introduction to the Dental Hygiene Profession or P- DENT1045 Introduction to the Dental Hygiene Profession or C- OPTI1013 Basic Eyeglass Dispensing Theory or C- OPTI1003 Eyeglass Dispensing 1 or P- ALTM1000 Foundations of Traditional Chinese Medicine)